 The driver lays slumped over.
 Silas slings the rifle and opens the door.
-Judging by all the blood, he’s nothing more than carrion now but Silas still feels the obligation to check for a non-existent pulse.
-Next he decides to check the back of the vehicle, where he finds a man laying in the back.
+Judging by all the blood, he’s nothing more than carrion now but Silas still feels the obligation to check for a nonexistent pulse.
+Next, he decides to check the back of the vehicle, where he finds a man lying in the back.

 There were no hospitals for miles around here, especially after The Collapse.
 Hopefully the poor bastard doesn’t need one.
 Probably couldn’t afford it.
 Most folks can’t, and there’s no government to provide health care.

 Silas draws his pocket knife, to cut open the man’s shirt, revealing a few minor burns but thankfully nothing that is cause for concern.
 The head injury however is.
 Nothing he can do about it except give it time.
 He decides to leave the man in the car but removes his M1911A1 from his holster.
 It had been customized with bone grips, XS Big Dot sights, a bobbed hammer and an ambidextrous safety.
 Best to unload the weapon and leave it, just in case the man isn’t so receptive to his assistance.

 Next Silas checks the back, finding an armor plate carrier, which had bared the brunt of some sort of grenade, judging by the fragments stuck in it.
 Silas throws it away and checks the rifle.
 One of those AR-15s with all the fancy lasers and scopes the kids think they need to kill a man.
 Silas knows all too well that all you need is a gun, a steady pair of hands and the will to follow through.
 Still, it’s worth plenty to those who desire a weapon so he takes it.